StevenSteinbeck/Gmail-Listener-and-Responder/README.md

 # Gmail-Listener-and-Responder
-Automated Account Ledger Downloading, Processing, and Delivery System for Dental Health Care Providers
+As a Part of My Automated Account Ledger Downloading, Processing, and Delivery System for Dental Health Care Providers